pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 ![WomenWhoGo London](https://secure.meetupstatic.com/photos/event/5/f/b/5/600_518664501.webp?w=384)

-If your based in London, why not link up with the Women Who Go community, who are holding their first in-person event of 2024.
+If you're based in London, why not link up with the Women Who Go community, who are holding their first in-person event of 2024.

-You'll get to hear from Sanyia Saidova about Growing your application from prototype to production, and I'll be talking about Pact + GoLang - Contract testing for the past, present and the future (and how you can get involved!)
+You'll get to hear from [Sanyia Saidova](https://deliveroo.engineering/authors/sanyia-saidova/) from Deliveroo who will be speaking about Growing your application from prototype to production, and I'll be talking about Pact + GoLang - Contract testing for the past, present and the future (and how you can get involved!)

 You can check out the meetup event [here](https://www.meetup.com/women-who-go-london/events/298730462/)

 ## Community shout-outs

-We'd love to give a huge shout out to Stanislav Vodetskyi, who has been going above and beyond to improve the Pact-Go experience, by not only dropping PR's in the Pact-Go project, but rolling up his sleeves, learning Rust on the fly, to provide PR's in the Pact-Reference and Pact-Rust project, to improve the gRPC plugin capabilities, either by bug-fixes or improvements.
+We'd love to give a huge shout out to [Stanislav Vodetskyi](https://github.com/stan-is-hate), who has been going above and beyond to improve the Pact-Go experience, by not only dropping PR's in the Pact-Go project, but rolling up his sleeves, learning Rust on the fly, to provide PR's in the Pact-Reference and Pact-Rust project, to improve the gRPC plugin capabilities, either by bug-fixes or improvements.

 It's great to the see the plugin framework being actively used in an organisation, and this adoption helps bring more use cases to the table, and the feedback we receive in terms of Slack, GitHub issues or pull-requests, all go a long way to helping new users embrace Pact Plugins and the DX around it.